DWilliames/paddy2-beta/README.md

 - [ ] Allow a 'group' to have padding – so that it can be used for a detached symbol instance that has padding
 - [ ] Keyboard shortcut to add Padding to a layer – 'Control + Alt + p' or 'Shit + Alt + p' to imply padding
 - [ ] Custom alert to enter padding values after using the keyboard shortcut
+- [ ] Custom icon in layer list for symbol instance that has padding
+- [ ] Custom icon in the layer list for a group that has padding
 #### User interface
 - [x] Show padding values within the inspector
 - [x] Show a custom icon for a 'background' layer with padding within the layer list